7 Core Marketing Roles Top E-Commerce Brands Have Dialed-In

 - If your goal is to generate PR buzz: You should be producing and publishing newsworthy information, contests and announcements about your brand, your mission, or ways you are helping people.
 These are all great content pieces that will make your PR team’s job easier.
 To better understand how to do this, check out this guide on How to Get Your Company Featured in Forbes.

-As you can probably tell, this role is typically filled by 2 – 4 team members.
+As you can probably tell, this role is typically filled by two to four team members.
 In a perfect world, your content team would include a strategist, copywriter, graphic designer, and email specialist.
-Staffing all 4 of these positions can be incredibly expensive.
+Staffing all four of these positions can be incredibly expensive.
 Therefore, we would recommend that you staff a content strategist who can fill one or two of the four roles and outsource or partner with an e-commerce marketing agency for the others.

 However, when you partner with a team of experts who are experienced and great at what they do, they will have no problem completely grasping your brand voice, ideals, values, and goals with a little feedback and clear communication in the early phases of working together.
 I have found that the first month of work, if done correctly, can get the agency and e-commerce brand aligned and set up to sprint with little feedback or review bottlenecks in future months.